 For a litter-free picnic, I love to use wax wraps to wrap sandwiches and cakes from companies such as Beeswax Wraps and Rockett St George.
 Reusable wax wraps are a genius green invention.
 Easily washable, they come in many pretty designs so are not only better for the environment, but much more chic than ugly plastic packaging.

 I like to put my picnic dishes into dual purpose containers, like vintage bowls or old jars, covered with brilliant re-useable silicone lids that you stretch over the top.
 Using the same ceramic or glass container to transport & serve your picnic food from saves space and looks so much more elegant than plastic tupperware.

 9. Enjoy something new

-As we’ve all been through strange times in the last year, the ceremony of a picnic can really lift spirits.
+As we’ve all been through strange times in recent years, the ceremony of a picnic can really lift spirits.
 It’s a chance to share a little feast with your loved ones.
 So whether it’s a family celebration or you’re catching up with a friend you haven’t seen for ages, why not try a new plant-based recipe or an organic wine.